 How can I enroll my child at CCP?

-In January we offer re-registration for currently enrolled children and the community for the following school year that starts the following September.
+In January we offer re-registration for currently enrolled children and the community for the following school year.